The Bonding Curve

 Fees on the curve

-Section titled “Fees on the curve”Every curve trade pays 1% of the ETH side to the protocol:
+Section titled “Fees on the curve”While a token is on its bonding curve, every trade pays a 1% platform fee to the protocol, taken from the ETH side of the trade:

-- On a buy, 1% of the ETH you send.
+- On a buy, 1% of the ETH you send; the other 99% goes into the curve and buys your tokens.

-- On a sell, 1% of the ETH you receive.
+- On a sell, 1% of the ETH you receive; you keep the other 99%.

 Where the ETH goes